Light-matter correlations in Quantum Floquet engineering of cavity quantum materials: LIGHT-MATTER COUPLING IN THE COULOMB AND DIPOLE GAUGE

-\textbf{Methods} \\ \textbf{Light-matter coupling in the Coulomb and dipole gauge.} The starting point is the tight-binding Hamiltonian $H_{\mathrm{el}}=\sum_{ij}^{N}J_{i,j}c_{i}^{\dagger}c_{j}$ that is coupling to a single-mode photonic field $H_{\mathrm{phot}} = \Omega d^\dagger d$.
+The starting point is the tight-binding Hamiltonian $H_{\mathrm{el}}=\sum_{ij}^{N}J_{i,j}c_{i}^{\dagger}c_{j}$ that is coupled to a single-mode photonic field $H_{\mathrm{phot}} = \Omega d^\dagger d$.
 In general, the minimal-coupling Hamiltonian describing the light-matter interaction in the Coulomb gauge can be implemented through an unitary transformation $U$ acting on the fermionic degrees of freedom only \cite{resolutionNori, gaugefixingTB, giDickHopfield}, with

 where $\chi_{ij} = \langle i| \chi |j \rangle = \int d\vec{r} \phi^*_i(\vec{r}) \chi(\vec{r}) \phi_j(\vec{r})$, being $\phi_i(\vec{r})$ the single-particle wavefunctions localized around each lattice site $i$, and $\chi(\vec{r})$ chosen such that $\nabla \chi(\vec{r}) = e A_0(\vec{r})$, or equivalently,